gj1118/wezterm_helix_theme/Readme.md

 # Change Helix Theme tool

-This is a small tool written in golang that changes the theme of helix whenever the Wezterm theme is changed.
+This is a small tool written in golang that changes the theme of `Helix` whenever the `Wezterm` theme is changed.

 ## Building
 You will need [Just Task Runner](https://github.com/casey/just) (to make your life a lot easy).
 Make sure that `Just` is installed on your path